neilotoole/streamcache/internal/fifomu/README.md

 # fifomu: mutex with FIFO lock acquisition

-Package `fifomu` provides a `Mutex` whose `Lock` method returns the lock to callers in FIFO order.
+Package `fifomu` provides a `Mutex` whose `Lock` method returns the lock to callers in FIFO call order.
 This is unlike `sync.Mutex`, where a single goroutine can repeatedly lock and unlock and relock the mutex without handing off to other lock waiter goroutines (until after a 1ms starvation threshold, at which point `sync.Mutex` enters "starvation mode" for those starved waiters, but that's too late for our use case).